JuliaAnimators/Javis.jl/docs/src/tutorials/tutorial_5.md

 These atoms come in many different sizes and each has different properties.
 Let's visualize these atoms and show their uniqueness!

+> P.S.
+This tutorial is not 100% representative of real life.
+If you spot the inaccuracy, feel free to open a PR. 😉

 ## Learning Outcomes 📚

 In this tutorial you'll learn: